Updated: Oct 20, 2022

 Glymur waterfall is also only accessible on foot.
 But this is a much safer albeit slightly challenging hike.
 You will need to hike for between 3-4 hours in total through all sorts of terrain.
 So you should have a reasonable level of fitness and experience to attempt it.
 As always when hiking in Iceland you must come prepared.
 Set off on your hike in plenty of time and let someone know your plans.
 Wear proper hiking boots and all-weather gear and take water and snacks with you.
 There are of course no shops where you’re going!

 Hiking to Glymur is exciting and well worth the payoff of seeing the falling plume of the waterfall.
 Not to mention the stunning scenery on the route.
 The waterfall lies in Iceland’s southwest.
 The starting point parking area is about a 45-minute drive from Reykjavik so it makes for a great day trip.
 Alternatively, you could tie in the hike with a road trip to the Snæfellsnes Peninsula just beyond.

 Other unmissable Waterfalls in Iceland

 Goðafoss waterfall lies in northern Iceland just a short detour off of the Ring Road route.
-With a twelve-meter drop it is one of the lower waterfalls in the country.
+With a twelve-meter drop, it's one of the lower waterfalls in the country.
 However, it makes up for its lack of height with some serious girth.
 The waterfall stretches for some thirty meters around in a horseshoe shape.

 It really is a beautiful sight and well worth the short detour if you are driving the Ring Road or exploring the north.
 Unlike the last two Godafoss is located right next to the visitor parking area.
 So there’s no need for a long hike to appreciate it.